rudiments-dev/hardcore/architecture/type-management.md

 * mapping info for advanced strategies of reconciliation (handle renaming, structure changes, EAV cases)
 * manual CRUD (actually DML) operations after inheritance.
 Requires `Impact Analisys` for stability.
 * semantic refactorings as single command.
 Requires `Impact Analisys` for filling that single Command
+* migration as Projection of Memory or Projection of reconciliation on adapter-specific format